knative/docs/docs/eventing/migration/ping.md

    - /docs/eventing/ping.md
 ---

-The deprecated `CronJobsource` should be converted to the `PingSource`.
+In 0.13, the deprecated `CronJobSource` should be converted to the `PingSource`.

 The YAML file for a `CronJobSource` that emits events to a Knative Serving service will look similar to this: